 For the years that formal valuations are not undertaken, the Authority conducts a review to determine whether its assets useful lives have changed and that values have been impaired as a result.
 The review also considers market values where appropriate.
-The review was undertaken in April 2021; no factors to indicate that asset values have been impaired were identified.

-The Authority revalued Hornsey Street Waste Transfer station and land at Pinkham Way on 31 March 2018.
-Hornsey Street was valued at £15.9m, an increase of £0.7m and Pinkham Way was valued at £14.1m, an increase of £3.0m.
+The Authority revalued Hornsey Street Waste Transfer station on 31 March 2018.
+It was valued at £15.9m, an increase of £0.7m.
 As a result of the re-valuation, the plant and Buildings at Hornsey Street is being depreciated over 20 years (from 1 April 2018) and all historic depreciation at 31 March 2018 has been removed, matched by a corresponding charge to the Capital Adjustment Account (note 9).